ChillarAnand/avilpage.com/posts/2020/04/setup-continuous-deployment-with-kubernetes.md

 .. title: Continuous Deployment To Kubernetes With Skaffold
 .. slug: setup-continuous-deployment-with-kubernetes
 .. date: 2020-04-30 16:45:36 UTC+05:30
-.. tags: kubernetes, devops
+.. tags: kubernetes, devops, aws
 .. category: programming
 .. link:
 .. description: How to setup continuous deployment to kubernetes in a continuous integration environment?
 .. type: text
 -->

-In this article, let us see how to setup a continuous deployment pipeline to Kubernetes in CircleCI using Skaffold.
+In this article, let us see how to set up a continuous deployment pipeline to Kubernetes in CircleCI using Skaffold.

 ### Prerequisites